Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 \emph{Case 4}: $\omega\mapsto\omega'$ is a head wandering operation.\\ We use the notation from Definition~\ref{wandering-def}.
 Suppose that~$\omega$ and~$\omega'$ are single-headed.
 The first~$k-1$ steps in canonical decompositions of the moves~$M\xmapsto\eta M_1$ and~$M\xmapsto\zeta M_2$ are combinatorially the same, and the type~II splitting routes that the remaining parts of the decompositions are associated with are still related by a head wandering operation.
 So, it suffices to consider the case~$k=1$, $\omega=(\mu,p)$, $\omega'=(\mu',\mu'',p)$.

-Denote by~$x$ the occupied level of~$M$ containing~$p$ and~$\mu$ and by~$y$ the occupied level of~$M$ containing~$\mu'$ and~$\mu''$.
+Denote by~$x$ the occupied level of~$M$ containing~$p$ and~$\mu$, and by~$y$ the occupied level of~$M$ containing~$\mu'$ and~$\mu''$.
 Denote also by~$c_1$ and~$c_2$ the inessential boundary circuits corresponding to~$c$ in~$M_1$ and~$M_2$, respectively.
-Up to various symmetries the portion of~$M$ in question looks as shown in Figure~\ref{head-wand-split-fig1}.
+Up to various symmetries the portion of~$M$ in question looks as shown at the top of Figure~\ref{head-wand-split-fig1}.

 The mirror~$\mu$ has a unique successor in~$M_1$ that is hit by~$c_1$.
 Let~$M_1\xmapsto\xi M_1'$ be the elementary bypass removal that deletes this successor.
 This move will preserve all boundary circuits except~$c_1$, which is inessential, and another one that is already modified by~$M\xmapsto\eta M_1$.
 Thus all the boundary circuits in~$C$ are preserved in~$M_1'$.